NewAgent2025/UMT_Cracked/README.md

 This happens because the original program depends on:

 `
-updateActivityLog.php
-`
+Data from the official server or domain name is handled by updateActivityLog.php and timeCheck.php `

 which checks for the presence and validity of:

 `
-UMT_STREAM_ENDED
+UMT_STREAM_ENDED and its AES encryption/decryption mechanisms, along with block processing and several additional components that were added to the system.
 `

-### Solution Implemented

-To restore full functionality:
+### So It Was Decided

+To restore full functionality, an additional program or supporting software may be required.
+When using the UI overlay in this custom program, the following factors are taken into account:

 * A **compatibility layer** is added on top of the cracked software.
 * This secondary layer: